hypernewbie/vrhi/README.md

-# Vrhi - Immediate Vulkan RHI Interface For NVRHI
+# Vrhi - Immediate Mode Vulkan RHI Interface For NVRHI

 Vrhi is a Vulkan RHI interface for cross-platform graphics and compute rendering.
 It is inspired by the bgfx library, powered by the NVRHI library.
 It is currently in development and is not yet feature complete.